taaytungstieenf/ML1-diabetes-support-application/README.md

 ```
 ---

-### C. Core Technolies Recap
+### C. Core Technologies Recap

-- Backend: Built using Flask to handle requests and serve machine learning predictions
+- Backend: Built using Flask to handle requests and serve machine learning predictions.
-- Database: Managed with MySQL for storing user data and prediction logs
+- Database: Managed with MySQL for storing user data and prediction logs.
-- Frontend: An interactive user interface developed with Streamlit
+- Frontend: An interactive user interface developed with Streamlit.
-- Machine Learning Models: Implemented XGBoost, LightGBM, and CatBoost to predict diabetes risk
+- Machine Learning Models: Implemented XGBoost, LightGBM, and CatBoost to predict diabetes risk.
-- Deep Learning Chatbot: A conversational chatbot built using the DialoGPT model, fine-tuned on data
+- Deep Learning Chatbot: A conversational chatbot built using the DialoGPT model, fine-tuned on data.
-- Retrieval-based Chatbot: A question-answering system powered by FAISS for fast and information retrieval
+- Retrieval-based Chatbot: A question-answering system powered by FAISS for fast and information retrieval.
-- Evaluation Tools: Visualization of accuracy, confusion matrix, and feature importance for model assessment
+- Evaluation Tools: Visualization of accuracy, confusion matrix, and feature importance for model assessment.
-- Machine Learning Comparison: ROC & Precision-Recall curves
+- Machine Learning Comparison: ROC & Precision-Recall curves.

 ---